jdunkerley/jdunkerley/AWSSummit.md

 It was great to spend a day immersed in AWS.
 The cloud technologies continue to grow at an incredible rate, with new concepts and technologies all the time.
 The summit gave us a great chance to be buried in what people are doing and see successful implementations of various customers.
 I think one of the big aspects that was emphasised by various of the real world case studies, is that the cloud combined with CI/CD technologies allow for a very fast innovation cycle where we shouldn't be scared to have failed experiments as the cost and blast radius is very small.

-As always with these kinds of conferences you hopefully come away having 'drunk the kool aid', while I doubt I will use everything I saw today the ideas and experience leads to lots of new avenues.
+As always with these kinds of conferences you hopefully come away enthused with passion for it all.
+While I doubt I will use everything I saw today, the ideas and experience leads to lots of new avenues.

 ![Cheesy Group Photo](assets/awssummit/group.jpg)